linkedin/rest.li/guide_restli_server.md

 The value type for a collection resource must be a pegasus record, any subclass of `RecordTemplate` generated from a `.pdsc` schema.

-For convenience, Collection resources may extend `CollectionResourceTemplate` rather than directly implementing the `CollectionResource` interface.
+For convenience, collection resources may extend `CollectionResourceTemplate` rather than directly implementing the `CollectionResource` interface.

-For example:
+Example:

 ```
 @RestLiCollection(name = "fortunes", namespace = "com.example.fortune",